Certainty Driven Consistency Loss on Multi-Teacher Networks for Semi-Supervised Learning: Related work

-Several recently proposed methods are based on training the model predictions to be consistent to perturbations~\cite{bachman2014learning,rasmus2015semi,laine2016temporal,sajjadi2016regularization,miyato2018virtual,tarvainen2017mean,luo2018smooth}.
+Several recently proposed methods are based on training the model predictions to be consistent to perturbations~\cite{miyato2018virtual,tarvainen2017mean,luo2018smooth,athiwaratkun2019there}.
 Pseudo ensembles~\cite{bachman2014learning} and $\Gamma$-model in the ladder network~\cite{rasmus2015semi} produce a noisy student and clean teacher, and trains the student model to predict the target given by the teacher.
 Following the same paradigm, $\Pi$ model~\cite{laine2016temporal} applies noise to both the student and the teacher, then penalizes inconsistent predictions.
 Temporal ensemble~\cite{laine2016temporal} penalizes the inconsistency between the network predictions and the temporally ensembled network predictions, and maintains an exponential moving average (EMA) prediction for each training data.
 Mean teacher~\cite{tarvainen2017mean} utilizes EMA on the model weights to maintain an averaged teacher model for generating targets for the student to learn from.
-However, these methods rely on the hyperparameter controlling the weight of the associated loss to tackle the trade-off between the supervised loss and inconsistency regularization, which can be ineffective and insufficient.
-In contrast, our approach leverages the uncertainty of perturbated predictions to provide reliable/certain consistency constraints.
+VAT~\cite{miyato2018virtual} utilizes virtual adversarial training method to select the perturbations in the direction sensitive to the prediction of the classifier.
+Athiwaratkun et al.~\cite{athiwaratkun2019there} modify the stochastic weight averaging (SWA)~\cite{izmailov2018averaging} to obtain a stronger ensemble teacher faster.
+SEGCN~\cite{luo2020every} combines graph convolutional network (GCN) with mean teacher~\cite{tarvainen2017mean}, and builds a student graph and a teacher graph on top of the student and teacher model, respectively to model graph-structured data.
+Deep label propagation~\cite{2019dlp} combines mean teacher with transductive label propagation to infer pseudo labels for unlabeled data.
+However, these methods do not assess the quality of the targets, which can be unreliable for the student to learn from.
+In contrast, our approach leverages the uncertainty of perturbated predictions to provide reliable consistency constraints.